Humanities & Social Sciences

 Academic freedom and dissemination of research results: The Institute supports the principle of academic and intellectual freedom.
 Researchers have an obligation to report research results accurately and transparently in the public domain (also where appropriate to the target group of the study) and should not allow funders or other stakeholders to influence research publications.
 Any specific or explicit decision to withhold or delay the publication of research results e.g. because the publication of results could produce some harm or because of issues regarding patents or intellectual property and/or certain corporate claims, should be reviewed and accepted by the CRC committee that originally approved the research.
 This committee must place a balance on the dissemination of results and the placement of moratoriums on the dissemination of certain data.

-- : Individual, group of individuals of the Institute will be encouraged to give professional advice regarding a specific issue at hand for a fee or without fee, to the external organization.
+: Individuals and group of individuals of the Institute will be encouraged to proffer professional advice regarding a specific issue at hand for a fee or without one, to the external organization.

 Procedures and Guidelines: The Consultancy Procedures and Guidelines have been developed by the CRC Committee to assist staff members of the Institute to understand the process of managing a consultancy from initial enquiry to finalization.
 The consultancy procedures are as follows: